scouring/scouring/README.md

 # Hi 👋, I'm Sherry Courington

-I'm a Software and Machine Learning Engineer 🖥️ with 5 years of experience.
+I'm a Software and Machine Learning Engineer 🖥️ with 5 years of experience in computer vision, deep learning, and MLOps deployment pipelines.
 I'm currently working on awesome projects and exploring new technologies ⚙️.
 In my personal time, I enjoy cooking primo Italian dishes 🍴 and running weekly in 50 km races 🏃.